 These are placed on a laptop screen to filter blue light and they also double up as screen protectors.
 They block short, high-intensity wavelengths while allowing long, low-intensity waves through.
 This way, they effectively block out blue light emission.
 Unlike software filters, they are able to eliminate 100% blue light.
 These filters are especially necessary for harsher blue light, particularly at night.

 The filters are not only designed to prevent eye strain but can also be made of thin tempered glass that saves your screens from scratches.
-Traditional blue light filters are tinted and how much blue light a screen filter can block depends mainly on its color.
+Traditional blue light filters are tinted and how much blue light a screen filter can block depends mainly on its colour.
 The most commonly used tints include orange, red and yellow.
 Red tints block all light except red.
 This makes their visual light transmission the lowest with the greatest quality distortion.
-Yellow tints let the bluest light through but have the least quality distortion and greatest visual light transmission.
+Yellow tints let the bluest light through but have the least quality distortion and the greatest visual light transmission.
 Orange tints are a compromise between red and yellow tints.

 A setback with these blue light filters is that they always reduce contrast, distorting images and text.
 This can make you strain while reading and reduce your appreciation for videos and photos on your screen.
 Fortunately, newer blue light filters have a coating that selectively blocks blue light while allowing the rest of the light to pass unhindered.
 These have crystal clear clarity while protecting your eyes from blue light, essentially giving you the best of both worlds.
 Just take a look at our Ocushield blue light filters that provide all this together with additional features like an infused privacy filter, an anti-glare coating, and even an anti-bacterial coating.